bytecodealliance/rfcs/accepted/what-is-considered-a-security-bug.md

 service against a particular Wasmtime embedding, and the embedders might therefore reasonably consider these hangs in Wasmtime a security vulnerability.

-These differences in assumptions can lead to friction between the two groups and damaged working relationships.
+These differences in assumptions can create friction between the two groups and damage working relationships.
 We would like to avoid that and foster healthy collaboration between all stakeholders in the Wasmtime project.

 Additionally, knowing what is not considered a security vulnerability by the